mrpep/myblog/content/posts/kmeans/index.en.md

 {{< figure src="images/kmeans-seeds.png" title="Different runs of KMeans over the same dataset.
 The yellow diamonds are the initial centroids determined by kmeans++, the red crosses are the centroids after 50 iterations." >}}

 We found the 'good solution' 9 times out of 10.
+Can you spot the bad one?...
+It's second row, right column.
 Well, as I said before, KMeans doesn't guarantee finding the global minimum.
-Also, kmeans++ is still a random initialization, so we can still sample 2 centroids that are very close each other (this is what happened in the bad solution).
+Also, kmeans++ is still a random initialization, so we can sample 2 centroids that are very close each other (this is what happened in the bad solution).
 What can we do?

 Well, let's just run the algorithm a few times and then choose the best clustering.
 How can we measure a good clustering?